Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-07/08-audio/page-01.md

 <div class="divider-heading"></div>

-Like with video, there are two ways to approach adding audio to your site: self-hosted (within your own directory and repository), or via an audio-sharing service, like [SoundCloud](https://soundcloud.com/) or [BandCamp](https://bandcamp.com/).
+Like with video, there are two ways to approach adding audio to your site: self-hosted (within your own directory and repository), or via an audio-sharing service, like <a href="https://soundcloud.com/" target="_new">SoundCloud</a> or <a href="https://bandcamp.com/" target="_new">BandCamp</a>.

 ## Self-Hosted Audio